How to Walk in Confident and Prepared for Your Interview

-- Write thank-you messages after your email and promptly send.
-Express your interest in the position, mention something you discussed during the interview and thank them for their time.
+- Write thank you messages after your interview and send them promptly.
+Express your interest in the position, mention something you discussed during the interview, and thank them for their time.

 - Don’t forget to switch off your phone before the interview.

 - Don’t begin the interview with any negative remarks, like “it took forever to get here” or “it’s really stuffy in here.”